adazzle/react-data-grid/README.md

 npm install react-data-grid
 ```

-`react-data-grid` is published as ECMAScript modules for evergreen browsers / bundlers, and CommonJS for server-side rendering / Jest.
+`react-data-grid` is published as ECMAScript modules for evergreen browsers, bundlers, and server-side rendering.

 ## Quick start